On Painting Gray Tones and More > Learn how to find out if two colors are the same value with this advice from a master pastelist and oil painter.

-Preview Handell’s art video, “Painting in Oil,” below.
+Preview Handell’s five-star art video, “Painting in Oil,” below.
 Included in the video is a start-to-finish painting demonstration where Albert explains each step that he takes and why.
 This will solidify your newfound knowledge so you can apply the techniques in your own paintings.

 Visit EricRhoads.com to find out all the amazing opportunities for artists through Streamline Publishing, including: